gatsbyjs/gatsby/docs/blog/2018-05-31-open-sourcing-gatsby-workshops/index.md

 ## Why you might want to host a workshop

-Here are some advantages that we experienced in the workshops; if these appeal to you, you could consider hosting your own workshop at your work, a meetup, or any other setting that makes sense:
+Here are some advantages that we experienced in the workshops; if these appeal to you, you could consider hosting your own workshop at your work, a meetup, or any other setting that makes sense!

 * _Dedicated time and place to learn:_ it’s easier to set aside time to learn something new when you are in a room with other people doing the same thing
 * _Quicker problem-solving:_ you can usually get answers to your questions and solve problems faster than you could otherwise